ribs.archives.CVTArchive¶

 The indices of all arguments should “correspond” to each other, i.e.

-should be the solution parameters, objective, measures, and metadata for solutioni
+, and should be the solution parameters, objective, and measures for solutioni

 .- Parameters